genesis of the MJC

 What about other jazz organizations in South Florida?

 The MJC supports all efforts to bring jazz to South Florida audiences.
 As we develop the MJC web site and social media, we will promote jazz events in South Florida regardless of the sponsoring organization or venue.

 Who operates the Miami Jazz Cooperative?

 Rick Katz is the Founding Executive Director and is responsible for the day-to-day operation of the MJC.
 Rick reports to the Board of Directors.

 Who is on the Board of Directors?

-The initial Board is comprised of Chuck Bergeron, Frank Consola, Joe Donato, Rick Katz, Gary Keller, and Nicole Yarling.
+The Board is comprised of Brenda Alford, Frank Consola, Joe Donato, Jim Gasior, Rick Katz, Gary Keller, Jamie Ousley and Wendy Pedersen.